winged/chirp/doc/RULES.rst

    #endif //_WIN32

 * Always unpack handles in functions and callbacks till you can verify the chirp magic
-* Chirp and C3irp are only used to disambiguate the python-only and the C based version of chirp, everywhere else chirp is used
 * Embeddable: allocate memory via user callback
 * Every function returns ch_error_t
 * Use pointers sparsely